-CRM should be your friend but many people become overwhelmed with definitions, processes, and options in the market.
-Not to fret – we’ll give you the basics.
-The below video is one of my favorites.
-It’s the personification of the relationship issues that your sales team, and maybe even you, have with CRM and I have to say, in my experience, it’s spot on.
+CRM should be your friend, but many people become overwhelmed with definitions, processes, and options in the market.
+Not to fret — we’ll give you the basics.
+The below video is one of our favorites.
+It’s the personification of the relationship issues that your sales team, and maybe even you, have with CRM and we have to say, in our experience, it’s spot on.

 What should I know about choosing a CRM?

 There are a plethora of chooses on the market but there are a few things you should know before you get started with CRM.

 CRM’s are basically all the same.
 We know, we know the sales rep at XYZ company told you their product was so much different than all the others.
 Truth is, most, if not all, CRMs will contain records for leads, contacts, and accounts.
 More on these a little later.

 There are a ton of free options on the market.
 You can get your feet wet without making any major financial commitments.
 Take a look at the list of options below.

 It’s not about technology, it’s about your people.
 The data in your CRM will only be as good as the information your team logs into it.
 Your biggest issue with adoption will be making sure you and your team log all your interactions with leads.